rhys-vdw/peachy-tween/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A tweening for Unity designed to be simple to use and extend.
+A tweening library for Unity designed to be simple to use and extend.

 ## Background